jeorjiejosh/jie-voucher/README.md

 - The form uses Netlify form handling (data-netlify="true")
 - Music playback requires user interaction (clicking the gift)
-- Calendar invite includes jeorjie24@gmail.com as an attendee
+- Calendar invite includes my email as an attendee
 - All paths are relative, so the folder structure must be maintained

 ## 🎨 Customization